top of page

 Research Overview

 I am constantly motivated to deepen my understanding of the environments and communities around me, showcase their stories, and unravel the complexities of the challenges they face.
-The following section showcases three case studies that provide insight into my comprehensive research process.
+The following section showcases three case studies that provide insight into my research process.

-Image by Tiffany Tertipes
+Image by Yoel Winkler

 Background